-- Monitor staff absenteeism and have a roster of trained back-up staff where available. - The Area Superintendent will designate a staff liaison(s) and develop and distribute contact information to all staff to ensure staff know who they are and how to contact them. - Instruct staff and families of students to self-report symptoms and possible exposure to COVID-19 to their direct supervisor and teacher, respectively, while maintaining

-- confidentiality as required by FERPA and state law related to privacy of educational records.
-Additional guidance can be found here. - Local health departments will be consulted if routine testing of staff and students are required according to current public health and OSHA guidance. - Consult with CDPH K-12 School Testing Guidance if routine testing is being considered by a LEA.
+- Monitor staff absenteeism and have a roster of trained back-up staff where available. - The Area Superintendent will designate a staff liaison, develop, and distribute contact information to all staff to ensure staff know who they are and how to contact them. - Instruct staff and families of students to self-report symptoms and possible exposure to COVID-19 to their direct supervisor and teacher, respectively, while maintaining confidentiality as required by FERPA and state law related to privacy of educational records.
+Additional guidance can be found here. - Local health departments will be consulted if routine testing of staff and students are required according to current public health and OSHA guidance. - Consult with CDPH K-12 School Testing Guidance if LEA is considering routine testing.